-- Section 11.
-The lump sum terminal payment shall be calculated on the base hourly rate received by the employee at the time of his separation or death exclusive of all shift differential, bi-weekly adjustments, salary incentive or any other addition beyond the base rate. - Section 12.
-Payments made in accordance with this Article shall not be considered in any State-administered retirement system as salary payments, and shall not be used in determining the average final compensation of a member in any State-administered retirement system. - Section 13.
-Attendance Award.
-All employees shall be eligible for the attendance award in accordance with the provisions of General Order 6 10.
+Section 13.
+Sick Leave Conversion.
+All employees shall be eligible for sick leave conversion in accordance with the provisions of General Order 6-10.
 The payroll year for conversion purposes shall be defined as any day of the pay period which is paid on or after January 1st and continuing through the last day of the pay period paid on or before December 31st of each year.
-Employees appointed during the payroll year will be allowed a pro-rated amount based upon their hire dates if their employment extends through December. - Section 14.
+Employees appointed during the payroll year will be allowed a pro-rated amount based upon their hire dates if their employment extends through December.

+Section 14.
 It shall be the policy of the Sheriff's Office to permit employees to donate accrued sick leave or vacation leave to another employee for a medical condition.
 Such donations may take place only after all of the employee's accrued personal leave banks have been exhausted.
 The affected employee must request such donations of time and the request must be approved by the Sheriff or his designee prior to any announcement regarding the request being distributed within the agency.
+The request for donation expires as specified in General Order 6-10.
 Sick leave or vacation leave donated by employees in a pay grade which is lower or higher than that of the receiving employee will not be on an hour for hour basis, but will be computed on the basis of a prorated scale based upon the donating employee's base hourly rate of pay.
-Sick leave donated in accordance with this policy will not reduce the amount of unused accrued sick leave to be converted to accrued vacation leave. - Section 15.
+Sick leave donated in accordance with this policy will not reduce the amount of unused accrued sick leave to be converted to accrued vacation leave.

+Section 15.
 No employee shall continue in an active service capacity in less than full duty status or be absent from duty due to any non-work-related condition that renders the employee unable to perform the essential functions of his job classification for a period in excess of 150 calendar days in any twelve-month period, including inability to complete in-service and firearms training and successfully complete the physical abilities test.
 In the event any of the above should occur, the employee will either be transferred to an existing open position for which he qualifies and for which he is capable of performing the essential functions of the job classification with or without reasonable accommodation, or transferred to inactive service status in accordance with the provisions of the Sheriff's Office General Orders.